flipperdevices/flipperzero-firmware/README.md

 26622586: >LRF: RESP_EXEC_RANGE_MEAS
 ```

-If you want to see the LRF serial traffic raw, use the `-r` command line switch:
+If you want to see the raw LRF serial traffic without decoding it, use the `-r` command line switch:

 ```
 $ python lrf_traffic_tracer.py /dev/ttyACM0 -r